 Buy from USA | Buy from UK | Buy from DE | Buy from IT | Buy from FR | Buy from ES | ここでご購入を! |

-In this lesson, we will show you how to send temperature information from Pico to I2C LCD screen.
+In this lesson, we will show you how to send temperature information from Pico to an I2C LCD screen.

-I2C is a very popular protocol which can exchange data between computer(Master) and its external devices(Slave).
-A typical I2C slave device must a data pin(SDA) and a clock pin(SCL) which must be connected the SDA and SCL pin of Raspberry Pi Pico.
+I2C is a very popular protocol which can exchange data between a computer (Master) and its external devices (Slave).
+A typical I2C slave device must have a data pin (SDA) and a clock pin (SCL) which must be connected to the SDA and SCL pins of the Raspberry Pi Pico.
 One Pico SDA and SCL pin pair (BUS) can actually connect to multiple slave devices.
-Each slave device has a unique address ID by which Pico can find it by program.
+Each slave device has a unique address ID by which Pico can find it in the program.

 In above circuit graph, you can see that: